-Ideally, all colorectal cancer screening strategies would be evaluated together in one comprehensive analysis comparing the benefits and harms of screening.
-However, an analysis such as this would provide an incomplete picture of the tradeoffs across different screening modalities due to large differences in the number of non-colonoscopy tests (i.e., the stool tests, SIGs, and CTCs) across the modalities.
+Ideally, all colorectal cancer screening strategies would be evaluated together in one comprehensive analysis comparing the model-estimated harms and benefits of screening.
+However, an analysis such as this would provide an incomplete picture of the tradeoffs across different screening modalities due to large differences in the number of non-colonoscopy tests (i.e., stool tests, sigmoidoscopies, and CTCs) across modalities.
 We therefore did not perform a comprehensive analysis of all strategies.
 Instead, we performed separate analyses by screening modality, as described in the sections that follow.
-Briefly, we first grouped together screening modalities with comparable non-colonoscopy burden to create "classes" of screening modalities.
-We then identified the subset of efficient screening strategies within each class.
-A strategy is efficient if no other strategy or combination of strategies within the class provides more life-years with the same (or fewer) number of colonoscopies.
+Briefly, we first grouped together screening modalities.
+We then identified the subset of efficient screening strategies within each class, as described below.